Update: This offer for Virgin Atlantic World Elite Mastercard has expired. Learn more about the current offers here.

 In this post I wanted to look at two of the all around best foreign airline credit cards issued in the US — the British Airways Visa Signature® Card (review) and the Virgin Atlantic World Elite Mastercard® (review).

-Which of these two cards should you apply for, and which offers the best spending bonuses, rewards, and perks?
-Let’s take a look at the two cards across a variety of factors:
+Which of these two cards should you apply for, and which offers the best rewards and perks?
+Each card historically has had very generous welcome bonuses, but let’s take a look at the two cards across a variety of factors that are available everyday:

 Comparing Approval Odds